azxyxza/Shopping_Spending_tracker/README.md

 shelves in the shopping market.
 Not only do I wasted a lot of time figuring out what I really need, but also wasted my money to buy many kinds of stuffs that I actually don't need.
 Sometimes I even repurchased or over purchase something that cause things to expire in my fridge later.
 Since my living expenses are limited, I realized the importance to have an organized shopping list and learn to manage my money by keeping track of my balance.
-I can't imagine how helpful it would be for me and hopefully for many other people to have a tool that combines these two applications.
+As many of my friends also have this problem, I can't imagine how helpful it would be for me and hopefully for many other people to have a tool that combines these two applications.
 Therefore, I want to create an intelligent tool that could bring efficiency and happiness to life, recognize and appreciate what we own, have a more pleasant shopping experience, and better managing our relationship with money.

 ## User Stories